PASS/FAIL results are listed by ID number ONLY.

-The deadline for the receipt of formal requests is Friday 18 July 2014.
+The deadline for the receipt of formal requests for the written papers was Monday 8 June 2015.

-Candidates will receive formal feedback from the Chair of the Examination Committee in letter format which will be sent by email attachment.
-This will be issued the week commencing 17 August 2014.
+Candidates will receive formal feedback from the chair of the Examination Committee in letter format which will be sent by email attachment.
+This will be issued by the last week in June.

 Candidates are not provided with detailed marks of their performance.

 Once feedback on examination performance has been received by a candidate, no further correspondence regarding examination feedback will take place.
-Where a candidate wishes to appeal his/her results, they must do so as instructed in the Appeals Procedures laid out in the MICGP Examination Handbook 2013-2014.
-No appeals will be considered unless carried out in compliance in these procedures.
+Where a candidate wishes to appeal his/her results, they must do so as instructed in the Appeals Procedures laid out in the MICGP Examination Handbook 2014-2015.
+No appeals will be considered unless carried out in compliance with these procedures.

 The calculations of the marks of each candidate are rigorously checked before results are issued.
 Where a candidate wishes to have the calculation of his/her results rechecked, they must request the recheck in writing within 14 days of the issue of the results.